-Unitel’s goal was to allow the Company to be able withstand the ups and downs of the direct response industry by monetizing inactive leads within the database, but also providing a stable cash flow week after week.
-This would allow to company to not only increase their top line revenues, but also allowed the marketing team to have funds to continue to buy and test new media even during off peak seasons.
+Unitel’s goal was to allow the company to be able withstand the ups and downs of the direct response industry by monetizing inactive leads within the database, but also providing a stable cash flow week after week.
+This would allow the company to not only increase their top line revenues, but also allowed the marketing team to have funds to continue to buy and test new media even during off peak seasons.